 You will pay SU tuition and a program fee.
 You may apply all SU financial aid except work-study.
-The program fee includes: pre-departure meeting, International Student ID card, orientation, room and prepaid grocery card on shore, and room and board at sea.
+The program fee includes: pre-departure meeting, international travel insurance, orientation, room and prepaid grocery card on shore, and room and board at sea.
 For the program fee and further explanation of estimated costs, please see the most recent financial planning budget here: SEA Semester Global Ocean Budget 2018-2019.pdf

 Cara Hardy, Counselor, email@example.com

 Applying to this program requires completion of both the Syracuse Abroad and SEA application.

 - All application material must be submitted by the Syracuse Abroad application deadline.

 - Follow instructions from SEA for supplemental documents.

 |Spring||2019||10/01/2018 **||Rolling Admission||01/02/2019||03/22/2019|

 |NOTE: Dates are tentative and subject to change.|